COSL announces regional tax auction results

-The recent auction of tax-delinquent properties in Faulkner, Van Buren and Cleburne counties raised more than $685,000, the Commissioner of State Lands announced.
+The recent auction of tax-delinquent properties in Van Buren, Cleburne and Faulkner counties raised more than $685,000, the Commissioner of State Lands announced.

 The regional auction drew 131 registered bidders, who purchased 105 of 257 parcels for $685,961.54.
 Results were as follows: